Entrance Examination

 1. All applicants are required to record the video clips of a performance in order.
 Previous Video recording are not acceptable.

-2. record a Long Take video end to end in the same clip and video editing is strictly prohibited.
+2. Record a Long Take video end to end in the same clip and video editing is strictly prohibited.

 – Introduce yourself before starting the audition (Including name, applicant ID, department and audition round)